 E.P.I.C. is recognized as a 501C3 non-profit organization through the state of New York.
 All donations are therefore tax-deductible, and gift receipts for donations are available upon request.

 If you are planning an event that you feel E.P.I.C. could be involved in, please contact us at email@example.com.
 E.P.I.C. welcomes partnerships with existing organizations, as well as encourages schools and individuals to take an active role in our movement by putting together their own fundraising events.
 If you have any questions about your fundraising efforts, or need ideas about where to start, please contact us at firstname.lastname@example.org.

 We believe that everyone has the ability to become a part of changing our world for the better, regardless of religion, political stance, race, culture, age or gender.
 We therefore encourage everyone to get involved in whatever way they see fit, as we believe that if we work together as one, we will positively affect the lives of us all.

-Through our Active Awareness Education Program, we travel to different schools, and share our experiences in Tanzania with each class, encouraging the students to recognize the advantages of their own circumstances, and to look further into ways that they can contribute to either the Ripple Project, or any other project that personally speaks to them and promotes positive change.
+Through our Active Awareness Program, we travel to different schools, and share our experiences in Tanzania with each class, encouraging the students to recognize the advantages of their own circumstances, and to look further into ways that they can contribute to either E.P.I.C., or any other cause that personally speaks to them and promotes positive change.
 Actual video footage from our trips made to Tanzania is shown at the schools, as well as the floor being opened up to any questions that the students may have.
 Some of the schools that have already welcomed and housed these talks are, Pepperdine University (Malibu, California), Hunter College CUNY (New York), Vineland Elementary, and Margate Middle School (both in New Jersey).
 We also plan on working with as many high schools as possible nation-wide in the near future.